-During law school, Mr. Hartzman worked as a patent agent at a boutique firm in the Washington D.C. area and as a summer associate at Fish.
-Mr. Hartzman earned a J.D. from The George Washington University Law School in 2015.
+During law school, Jared worked as a patent agent at a boutique firm in the Washington D.C. area and as a summer associate at Fish.
+Jared earned a J.D. from The George Washington University Law School in 2015.
 During law school, he was an Editor of the American Intellectual Property Law Association Quarterly Journal and served as an officer for the University’s Student Intellectual Property Law Association.
-Mr. Hartzman earned dual bachelor’s degrees in both Chemistry and Science and Technology Studies from Cornell University in 2012.
+Jared earned dual bachelor’s degrees in both Chemistry and Science and Technology Studies from Cornell University in 2012.

-B.A., Cornell University 2012 Science and Technology Studies
+Cornell University 2012 Science and Technology Studies, B.A.

 U.S. Patent and Trademark Office 2012